How to Culture Nannochloropsis (Nanno) Phytoplankton

 2. Add phytoplankton

 Pour in your starter culture.
-Shake it well beforehand to ensure even cell distribution.

 3. Aerate & light it up